The never-ending experiment… (part 4)

 7 “Then the eyes of both were opened, and they knew that they were naked.
 And they sewed fig leaves together and made themselves loincloths.
 8 And they heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.
 9 But the Lord God called to the man and said to him, ‘Where are you?’
 10 And he said, ‘I heard the sound of you in the garden, and I was afraid, because I was naked, and I hid myself.’
 11 He said, ‘Who told you that you were naked?
 Have you eaten of the tree of which I commanded you not to eat’” (Genesis 3:7-11).

-In this act of disobedience, when their eyes opened, it shifted them from a previous state of innocence to a newfound awareness of nakedness and shame.
-The shame wasn’t introduced by God, it was from their own feeling due to their disobedience.
-Not to mention, they developed a fear of God, leading to them hiding from His presence.
+In this act of disobedience, when their eyes opened, it shifted them from a previous state of innocence and purity to a newfound awareness of nakedness and shame.
+The shame wasn’t introduced by God, it was from their own feeling due to the exposure of their nakedness from their disobedience, which led to them being afraid and hiding from God when they heard the sound of Him.
 Just as God already knew they had disobeyed, He also knew exactly where they were hiding.
-When God called out to Adam because God had given him the responsibility of keeping after the garden and his wife, it wasn’t because He couldn’t locate him, it was so that Adam could confess his actions and receive the consequences.
+When God called out to Adam because He had given Adam the responsibility of keeping after the garden and his wife, it wasn’t because He couldn’t locate him, it was to bring him out of hiding so that he could confess his wrongdoing and receive the consequences.
 Their choice to disobey God separated them from Him.
-This separation is the other part of “you shall surely die.”
+This separation is one part of “you shall surely die.”
 It’s the spiritual death.
-The spiritual death happened immediately; the physical death came eventually.

 Morgan